Tag: normal

 ⏏️ Act

-As you observe (and maybe even candy to) children as they walk your neighborhood tonight, look at their costumes.
+As you observe (and maybe even give candy to) children as they walk your neighborhood tonight, look at their costumes.
 Ask yourself why that child chose that costume, and why they thought it was “good”?
 Then ask yourself why you thought it was good or evil and why?

 🙏 Prayer